 Its water holds an estimated 375 different types of fish.

-- A fun fact – the Mississippi River flows so fast that its average flow rate could fill more than six Olympic sized swimming pools in one second!
+- A fun fact – the River flows so fast that its average flow rate could fill more than six Olympic-sized swimming pools in one second!

-- The travel time from the start of the Mississippi to the Gulf of Mexico is three months.
-Water flows between 1.2 and 3 miles per hour on the Mississippi.
+- The travel time from its source in Lake Itasca in Minnesota to the Gulf of Mexico is three months.
+Water flows between 1.2 and 3 miles per hour.

 As North America’s longest river, the Missouri begins in the Rocky Mountains of western Montana and flows 2,341 miles before emptying into the Mississippi River in Missouri.
 It is two miles wide and 10-20 feet deep.